 Since at this point it’s getting common, I’ve started up the sniffer, and sniffed starting from the first transaction.
 As it is to be expected, the amount of data in these transactions is significantly higher than that of the other glucometers.
 Even if you were taking seven blood samples a day for months with one of the other glucometers, it’s going to take a much longer time to get the same amount of readings as this sensor, which takes 96 readings a day by itself, plus the spot-checks and added notes and information to comment them.

 The device itself presents itself as a standard HID device, which is a welcome change from the craziness of SCSI-based hidden message protocols.
 The messages within are of course not defined in any standard of course, so inspecting them become interesting.

 It took me a while to figure out what the data that the software was already decoding for me meant.
-At first I thought I would have to use magic constant and libusb to speak raw USB to the device — indeed, a quick glance around Xavier’s work showed me that there were plently of similarities, and he’s including quite a few magical consants in that code.
+At first I thought I would have to use magic constant and libusb to speak raw USB to the device — indeed, a quick glance around Xavier’s work showed me that there were plenty of similarities, and he’s including quite a few magical constants in that code.
 Luckily for me, after managing to query the device with python-libusb1, which was quite awkward as I also had to fix it to work, I realized that I was essentially reimplementing hidraw access.

 After rewriting the code to use

 /dev/hidraw1 (which makes it significantly simpler), I also managed to understand that the device uses exactly the same initialization procedure as the FreeStyle InsuLinx that Xavier already implemented, and similar but not identical command handling (some of the commands match, and some even match the Optium, at least in format.)

 Indeed the device seem to respond to two general classes of commands: text-commands and binary commands, the first device I reverse engineer with such a hybrid protocol.
 Text commands also have the same checksumming as both the Optium and Neo protocols.